mavryk-network/mavryk-protocol/docs/developer/error_monad_p3_advanced.rst

 Working with external libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This tutorial covers error-management techniques in Octez.
+This tutorial covers error-management techniques in Mavkit.
 However, from
-within Octez, you may need to call external libraries for cryptography
+within Mavkit, you may need to call external libraries for cryptography
 or RPCs or data-encoding or what have you.

 The first thing you do is to carefully read the documentation of the